 - timeless pieces that will stand the test of time

 - sturdy clothes that go through everyday wear and expect them to hold up

 - consistent sizing

-7 Tips for Shopping at Shein and Shopping to Get What You Expect.
+Shopping to Get What You Expect

 Now that you understand what you SHEIN is good for and not, I’m going to share my pro tips so you get the best shopping experience at SHEIN, along with how to carefully your choose items so that you’ll end up happy with when they arrive.

 This is VERY important for getting the correct sizing.
 In my past experiences, clothes from SHEIN tend to run small, though recently they’ve updated their sizing so that it’s pretty comparable to North American sizing.
 However I find that sizing does vary from item to item, which is why checking your measurements and matching them to each item is important.

 For tops, the most important measurement is your chest, and for bottoms it’s your hips.
 These two are the most important measurements you have to get correct in order for your clothes to fit right.
 Also keep in mind that when they give measurements it’s of the clothing itself, not just for your size.
 For example I’m 36 inches in the hips, but if it’s a flowy dress, the measurement might be 40 inches, and that’s still okay.
 It you’re in doubt I’d always recommend to size up.
 Also on that note, that I find that their items are often a little shorter in the arm length and leg length and sizing up will help with that as well.

 2. Read the Reviews & Look at the Photos